-No. Expected product Implementation strategies Assessment criteria Implementati terms ion 1.
+No. Expected product Implementation strategies Assessment criteria Implementation terms 1.
 Working with information sources: Reading the lecture or the material from the textbook on the topic carefully.
 Reading questions on the topic, which require a reflection on the subject.
 To get acquainted with the list of additional information sources on the topic.
 Select the source of additional information for the topic.
 Reading the text entirely, carefully and writing the main content.
 Writing generalizations and conclusions regarding the importance of the topic / subject.
-Ability to extract the main information; interpretative skills; the volume of work the 2.
+Ability to extract the main information; interpretative skills; the volume of work During the semester 2.
 Working with the Workbook: Before solving the tasks in the workbook to analyze the information and images from the respective subject in the lecture and textbook.
 Solving consecutive tasks.
 Formulate conclusions at the end of each lesson.
 Verifying the final conclusions of the lesson and appreciating their fulfilment.
 Selection of additional information, using electronic addresses and additional bibliography.
-Workload, problem solving, ability to formulate conclusions During t semester the 3.
-Working with online materials Online self-assessment, study of online materials on the Chair site, expressing own opinions on forum and chat Number and duration of chair site entries, self-evaluation results During t semester the 4.
+Workload, problem solving, ability to formulate conclusions During the semester 3.
+Working with online materials Online self-assessment, study of online materials on the Chair site, expressing own opinions on forum and chat Number and duration of chair site entries, self- evaluation results During the semester 4.
 Preparing and presenting presentations / portfolios Selection of the research topic, establishing the research plan, setting the terms of realization.
-Establishing the components of the project / PowerPoint presentation - topic, goal, results, The volume of work, the degree of understanding of the essence of the project topic, the level of scientific argumentation, the quality of the During t semester the
+Establishing the components of the project / PowerPoint presentation - topic, goal, results, conclusions, practical The volume of work, the degree of understanding of the essence of the project topic, the level of scientific argumentation, the During the semester